Ok, I admit, the title of this post is corny. But what is Corno-copia without a little corn?

 1 can (14.5 oz) good quality organic chicken or vegetable broth

-2 medium tomatoes,
+2 medium tomatoes, peeled and chopped

 1 can (8 oz) good quality organic tomato sauce